Childhood Myopia Control & Management

 Myopia Control describes methods used to slow the progression of myopia.
-The earlier the problem is identified, and treatment initiated the better the long-term results are likely to be.
+The earlier the problem is identified, and control initiated the better the long-term results are likely to be.

 Myopia is progressive and irreversible.
 As children grows, their eye’s length grows, and their myopia increases.
 We can reduce the damage caused by high myopia by managing it and reducing the rate of increment.

-There are four widely accepted types of myopia control treatments:
+There are four widely accepted types of myopia control methods: